thegetty/bronze-guidelines/content/intro.md

 -   sand casts (also to create the casting channels).

 Most of these casting processes are explained in greater detail below.
-The terms used to describe these processes and how they are referred to in several other languages are captured in **table 2**.
+The terms used to describe these processes and how they are referred to in several other languages are captured in {% ref 'table-02' %}.

 {% figuregroup "3", "fig-011" %}